valeriitropin/validator/README.md

 Validation function must return promise resolved with validated value if validation passes or throw `ValidationError` otherwise.
 To stop validation chain you may throw any value.
 If thrown value is not equal `undefined` this value will be added into result.

-Lets implement validator which check if number is divided by integer number without remainder:
+Let's implement validator which check if number is divided by integer number without remainder:
 ```typescript
 function isDividedBy(options: IsDividedByOption) {
   const {